-Ambrose came to the U.S. in 2006 in pursuit of a NASCAR career, but never found regular success driving stock cars.
+Ambrose went to the U.S. in 2006 in pursuit of a NASCAR career, but never found regular success driving stock cars.
 He won just two races for Richard Petty Motorsports, both on the Watkins Glen road course.